iot-bus/rc-switch/README.md

 It incorporate a modified version of Kobuki's RFM96OOK OOK library which itself is a version of LowPowerLabs.
 Kudos to the developers involved.
 This version has also been created to make it very simple to use the new IoT-Bus 433Mhz/915MHz boards with OOK and decoding/encoding many of the most common device protocols courtesy of the original rc-switch.

+This fork is only designed to run on ESP32, specifically the IoT-Bus 433Mhz board.
+Use the origianl library if you need other platform support.

 The original rc-switch library information is below:

 [![Build Status](https://travis-ci.org/sui77/rc-switch.svg?branch=master)](https://travis-ci.org/sui77/rc-switch)